128technology/docs/docs/about_svr_savings.md

 ![SVR Savings Graph](/img/about_svr_savings_2.png)

 :::info
 The tool can not account for differences in configured MTU within the network.
-If tunnel encapulation introduces fragmentation, the bandwith savings are greater as each fragemented packet incurrs additional encapsulation overhead.
+If tunnel encapsulation introduces fragmentation, the bandwidth savings are greater as each fragmented packet incurs additional encapsulation overhead.
 :::